aljica/ci-server/docs/CI_api.md

 ## Explanation of functions

-See the code for more code-specific method documentation regarding e-mail notifications etc. Furthermore, the following command can be used to view the API of a file (e.g. `server.py`) as a HTML file:
+See the code for more code-specific method documentation regarding e-mail notifications etc. Furthermore, the following command can be used to view the entire API as HTML in the browser:

-`pydoc -w ./<filename>`
+`make doc`

 ## Get build information